 The sexually transmitted diseases have been around for many centuries.
 Some have been more active during certain periods in history; others have been a constant problem.
 If you don't see your symptoms in the other sections, this may be a place to find what you may have contracted.

-Like herpes, the blister appear, and weep fluid.
+Like herpes, the blister appears and weep fluid.
 Unlike herpes, these are tender or slightly painful.
 They also leave openings in your skin where other STDs can take hold.

 Lymphogranuloma Venereum (LGV)

 This disease sneaks into your lymph nodes, now believed to have a huge influence on your immune system.
-This will cause tenderness and swelling of the lymph nodes, easily felt in the gentials and possibily the neck as well, and normally showing on both sides of the body.
+This will cause tenderness and swelling of the lymph nodes, easily felt in the genitals and possibly the neck as well, and normally showing on both sides of the body.

 The normal course of treatment is a series of antibiotics.
 Larger blisters may need to be drained, simply to prevent other diseases from taking hold.

 First identified in the early 1980's, this bacteria is a leading cause of penis irritation in men.
-Less common that trich, it still is a problem, and often is found alongside trich, and may be the only bacteria seen.
+Less common that trich, it still is a problem, and often is found alongside trich, and maybe the only bacteria were seen.

 This is a slow-growing one: even lab cultures can take up to six months for it to grow.
 Found in the cervix and vagina of women, this is suspected as another cause of pelvic inflammatory disease.
 The bacteria is one that is building resistance to many of the treatments, and no real effective cure has been approved at this time.

 These are actually lice that have made their home in the public and anal hairs, as well as being found in eyebrows, mustaches, beards, and armpit hairs.
 They have a crab-like appearance, hence their common nickname.
 These lice do not live off pets, and there are over-the-counter and prescription treatments available.